alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Connect to a Redis service instance from your local machine

-We recommend that you use the [Conduit](#conduit) plugin and [stunnel](/#install-and-configure-stunnel) tool to connect your local machine to your Redis service instance.
-Stunnel is necessary because the Redis command line (CLI) does not support [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+We have created the [Conduit](#conduit) plugin to simplify the process of connecting your local machine to a Redis service.

 #### Prerequisites